Skip to content

 If a man wishes to attend a Shed with a carer or has a disability, we suggest one or both get in touch with the Shed committee/Shed supervisor before visiting to discuss this e.g. the level of disability and support required.
 Some Sheds might have one day a week which caters specifically for attendants with carers, it’s up to each local shed if they are willing and/or can support this in their Shed.

-Some Sheds ask members to sign a disclaimer undertaking only to use tools which they are competent to use safely, take responsibility for their own safety and not cause a danger to others.
+Some Sheds ask members to sign a disclaimer – on joining and/or carrying out induction/training of tools, machinery and equipment – and undertake to only use tools which they are competent to use safely, take responsibility for their own safety and not cause a danger to others.
+Sheds as an alcohol and substance free environment, also reduces the risk of anyone being harmed and Sheds also adhere to the ‘no-one ever works alone’ (no lone working) principle.

-Having a written document showing that you have assessed any hazards and taken steps to reduce risks is vital.
+Having a written document showing that you have assessed any hazards and taken steps to identify and reduce risks is vital.
 This is sometimes called a “Health & Safety Policy” or “Risk Assessment”.

-If someone does get hurt, you need to be able to show that you have taken careful & practical steps to reduce risks.
+If someone does get hurt, you need to be able to show that you have taken careful and practical steps to reduce risks.
 You will find more information here.
-Also we feel Sheds need insurance and have partnered up with our Shed Insurance Specialist to support your needs at a discounted rate.
-A good reason to become a SMSA Shed/ Development Group Member.
+Also, Sheds require insurance and the SMSA has partnered up with our Shed Insurance Specialist to support your needs at a discounted rate.
+Yet another good reason to become a SMSA Shed/Development Group Member.

 If you have a question which we haven’t answered here, why not contact the SMSA Team?